Gyakobo/Sorting-Algorithms/README.md

 ## Methodology

 For starters, we start by importing all the necessary libraries and their respective methods.
 On a side note, I also add a bunch of ANSI sequence that will color code the console outputted text.
+By the way, if you're interested in color coding in python then please go through this [repo](https://github.com/Gyakobo/python-colored-console-output) I wrote.

 ```python
 from random import randint